NiteeshL/Saul-Botman/README.md

 # Saul Botman ⚖️

-A sophisticated legal assistant powered by Streamlit and LLM technology, designed to provide accurate information about the Indian Penal Code (IPC).
-The chatbot leverages the Groq LLM and Google's Generative AI embeddings to deliver precise legal insights.
+A sophisticated legal assistant inspired by Better Call Saul utilizing RAG architecture, advanced language models and embeddings to retrieve and generate contextually relevant answers from a provided legal document corpus designed to provide accurate information about the Indian Penal Code (IPC).

 **🔥 Try it now: [Saul Botman Live](https://saul-botman.streamlit.app/)**